 Programs and Degrees

-Here are the most common degrees for becoming a District Attorney or Prosecutor. a PhD or Professional is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a District Attorney or Prosecutor. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 91% Doctorate

 - 4.1% Masters